 It’s why small business branding is essential.

 A brand is not just your logo and your colors.
-Small business branding is everything that makes up your public image.
+Local branding for your small business is everything that makes up your public image.
 It’s the totality of all the things that impact how your community views your small business.

 Does your local community think about your business as a unique, value-add to their lives and your community?
 Or, do they think of you as just another money hungry entrepreneur?